 Beach lovers know not all beaches are created equal.
 The best beaches are the comfy kind where you can plop down on the sand and stretch out - without a blankie even because the sand is that soft and warm.
 The kind you'll find in Naples, Florida.
 It's a beach lovers' paradise here, a place where people squeeze every last drop of shine from the sun before calling it a day.

-I live in Naples because it's the one place - the only place - I've loved coming home after traveling to more exotic places around the globe.
+I live in Naples because it's the one place - the only place - I've loved coming home to after traveling.
+Can you say 300 days of sunshine a year?
 With so many gorgeous beaches here, it's not hard to see why, and if you follow my Instagram, you'll recognize the sunset and beach pics sprinkled in between the other places my travels take me.
 Nine times out of ten, those pics are in Naples.
+There are a lot of things to do in Naples, but one of the best of all is just...the beach.

 What makes the Naples Florida beaches so great?
 First and foremost, the soft, white sand.
 It's comfy to walk on with little to no debris, rocks, or seaweed.
 From early spring to late summer, the water is especially calm and generally clear enough to see your feet.
 Naples' location right on the Gulf of Mexico gives it those direct warm sea breezes, helpful for keeping no-see-ums and other ankle biters at bay.
 Shelling here is excellent, as is skimboarding and other watersports.
 Surfers and kiteboarders love it during the winter and hurricane season when waves are kicking up a bit more.
 So which is the best beach in Naples, Florida?
 Here are just 7 of my favorites, with something to make everyone in the family happy!